JF-Falk/ogbench-friction/README.md

 ```bash
 pip install -r requirements.txt
 ```
-> compared to the original OGBench requirements, this has a downgraded *matplotlib* version due to an `AttributeError` with `FigureCanvasInterAgg`
+> compared to the original OGBench requirements, this has a downgraded *matplotlib* version due to an `AttributeError` with `FigureCanvasInterAgg` (see [here](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/issues/2411 "GitHub Issue: \"AttributeError: 'FigureCanvasAgg' object has no attribute 'tostring_rgb'  #2411\""))

 ## Execution